-We start from the Aguilas tourism office, and work our way westward, crossing Isaac Peral street, to reach the building in which the Casino of Aguilas is situated.
+We start our visit with the audioguide from the Aguilas tourism office, and work our way westward, crossing Isaac Peral street, to reach the building in which the Casino of Aguilas is situated.

 It is one of the few examples of existing beach casinos in Murcia.
 These establishments were used mainly as leisure playgrounds by vacationers, who had permanent residences there.
 Aguilas Casino is included in the central registry of Cultural Interest centers of Spanish Historical Heritage.
 Today, this historical building is an important cultural center of this coastal city.
 Although the origin of Aguilas Casino as an association dates from 1876, construction was not initiated until 1894, and completed in 1895.
 Construction was carried out by the local labor contractor José Pérez Sánchez, according to the plans of the architect Emiliano de la Cruz.